opencog/sensory/DesignNotes-C.md

 complete, and we created a fully linked parse.

 Did we need to create a second instance of the agent to obtain this Section?
 Sure, why not.
-At this time we have no machanism to ask the existing agent if it can also issue this alternate Section.
+At this time we have no mechanism to ask the existing agent if it can also issue this alternate Section.
 Hmmm.
 This might eventually become a problem?
 For this demo, it seems not to be.